Saims123/JackalTrack/README.md

 ### Custom build
 Run `npm run build` which already has the --prod flag set to using 'https://i7467177.bucomputing.uk' as the URL

+## Deployment to BU-EDAM server
+Once the build is completed, it can be copied over into the EDAM server.

+1. Use Filezilla to access to the server, under the user `i7467177`
+2. Copy and paste the entire content within ./dist folder into ./public_html folder on the server
+3. Test the server by navigating to `https://i7467177.bucomputing.uk`
+### Caution
+Due to the use of Apache servers, special configuration file called `.htaccess` need to be place inside public_html folder to ensure that every re-route goes to index.html.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).